Julow/Unexpected-Keyboard/doc/Custom-layouts.md

 If the string defining a tap or a swipe is anything other than one of the built-in strings, the defined string is output *verbatim.* This is what most of the taps and swipes on a typical keyboard do.
 So `key0="a"` simply outputs the letter a.

+The string can output multiple characters, but cannot combine the built-in strings to specify a sequence of keystrokes.

 ## Modmap
 The `<modmap>`...`</modmap>` pair encloses custom mappings for modifier keys.

 A modmap can contain the following tags, each of which must have an `a` and a `b` property:
-* `<shift a="`...`" b="`...`" />` —This says that, if the Shift modifier is on (or the user made an anti-clockwise gesture on a key), and if the key would normally generate the "a" sequence, it must instead generate the  "b" sequence.
+* `<shift a="`...`" b="`...`" />` —This says that, if the Shift modifier is on (or the user made a clockwise gesture on a key), and if the key would normally generate the value after "a", it must instead generate the value after "b".
-* `<fn a="`...`" b="`...`" />` —This says that, if the Fn modifier is on (or the user made a round-trip gesture on a key), and if the key would normally generate the "a" sequence, it must instead generate the  "b" sequence.
+* `<fn a="`...`" b="`...`" />` —This says that, if the Fn modifier is on (or the user made a round-trip gesture on a key), and if the key would normally generate the value after "a" sequence, it must instead generate the value after "b".

+The "a" and "b" values are as specified above in _Possible key values_.
+A `<fn`...`/>` tag modifies a gesture only if no `<shift`...`/>` tag did.

 There can be as many of these tags inside `<modmap>` as needed.